GeodynamicWorldBuilder/WorldBuilder/doc/JOSS/1.0/paper.md

 ## GWB User Philosophy

 The user philosophy is build around the idea that users define tectonic features.
 These tectonic features can be parameterized by defining lines or areas where these features are in a map view.
 For example, a continental plate is an area on a map, so the user defines the area.
 A fault is a line on a map, so the user defines that line where the fault is.
 The user also provides information on the feature, such a thickness, which can be spatially variable, or dip angles.
 These parameters are then used to create the volume for the feature.
 Next users can attach one or many models to those volumes to define for example temperature or compositional variables.
-These can be very simple models, such as a uniform temperture distribution, or a more complex distrubution, such as a half space cooling model, or a McKenzie [@McKenzie_1970] or mass conserving (ref) slab temperature model.
+These can be very simple models, such as a uniform temperture distribution, or a more complex distrubution, such as a half space cooling model, or a McKenzie [@McKenzie_1970] or mass conserving [@billen_Fraters_AGU_2023] slab temperature model.

 All these parameterizations are set through a single input file.
 This file a JSON styled input file, which human read, write and editable.
 The main idea behind this design of the GWB so that users can easily create and modify complex parameterized initial conditions for their geodynamic or tectonic setting.